gabeklein/expressive-mvc/README.md

 }
 ```

-> By default, the controller will only capture values already in the controller (as either `undefined` or some default value).
+> By default, the controller will only capture values already defined (as either `undefined` or some default value).

 ```jsx
 const HappyBirthday = (props) => {